 It’s what I want when I’m searching for answers and it’s only natural I provide you with the same experience on my website.

-When you are going to be removing the grout in your home or wherever the tiles are you will be wanting to find the best tool for the amount of work required.
+When you are going to be removing the grout in your home, office or wherever the tiles are, you will be wanting to find the best grout remover for the amount of work required.

-So if the job is minor like touching up some flaky or crumbling grout in your kitchen backsplash you can use a simple hand tool.
+So if the job is minor like touching up some flaky or crumbling grout in your kitchen backsplash you can use a simple hand grout removal tool.

-Any job that only sees you replacing a line or two of grout here and there can be easily managed with a cheap carbide saw.
+For example, any job that only sees you replacing a line or two of grout here and there can be easily managed with a cheap carbide grout saw.

 It will get the job done with a little bit of effort required by you and a tiny amount of money spent.

 If you will be taking on large areas of cracking/discolored or any ill grout it’d be wise to consider a mechanical grout removal tool.

 The Dewalt DWE315K Multi-tool I discussed above would be an example of this.

-Any job where the trouble area is over a square foot or two is worth considering investing in a power tool to help with the job.
+Any job where the trouble area is over a square foot or two is worth considering investing in a powered grout removal tool to help with the job.

 If your task is to replace all the grout on your kitchen floor for example then without a doubt get a power tool.

-Then you got to factor in you’ll need to also grout the tiles after and by that point your arms feel like two chunks of lead and regrouting will be sheer torture.
+Then you got to factor in you’ll need to also grout the tiles after and by that point your arms feel like two chunks of lead and regrouting that shower will be sheer torture.

 So to reiterate.

-If you only need to touch up a few lines or patches of cracking grout, a hand tool will suffice.
+If you only need to touch up a few lines or patches of cracking grout, a hand grout removal tool will suffice.

 Anything bigger than that will require a powered grout removal tool like an oscillating multi-tool with a grout removing blade.

 I will give examples of each tool further on in the guide, continue reading below to learn which one is best for you.

 The hardness of the existing grout